-GpsGate Server is built with modern internet technologies like AJAX, XML/JSON, .NET, MySQL, MS SQL.
-We are working hard to make GpsGate Server the preferred platform for GPS tracking.
-Not only as a stand alone product but also as a platform for developers to build on and integrate with other systems.
-Evidence of our efforts can be found in our open architecture, published database schema, our APIs and SDKs.
+We are working hard to make GpsGate Server the preferred GPS tracking platform for developers to build on and integrate with other systems.
+Evidence of our efforts can be found in the open architecture, extensive support for scripting, and web services.

-As a developer you have the opportunity to add support for new tracking devices, integrate GpsGate Server to other systems, build custom report plugins and add other functionality to GpsGate Server.
+As a developer you have the opportunity to add support for new tracking devices, integrate GpsGate to other systems using web services, build custom reports and customize the work flow inside GpsGate using scripting.

 GPS Tracking Device integration to GpsGate Server

 GpsGate TrackerOne is a reference design for how a tracker unit interacts with GpsGate Server.

 TrackerOne can be implemented as a software client on a mobile phone, or similar mobile device.
 Or as a black box tracker device.
 The TrackerOne reference design is focused on tracker / server interaction and leaves the field open for how the actual software and hardware is designed and implemented.

 Server Side integration to GpsGate Server

 Server side customization and integration to external systems can be done with web services and scripting in the GpsGate Server platform.Learn more

 GPS in browser